Annual accountability

 We also understand that the accrued amount may differ to actual income received at a later stage, and subsequent adjustment to accrual may be required.

-10. How do we report alternative care arrangement (ACA) reimbursements?
+11. How do we report alternative care arrangement (ACA) reimbursements?

 Include payments for ACA at item 7 on the contract-level form (other contract-related income).
 And include a separate line item in the income and expenditure statement.

-For Permanency Support Program (PSP) providers, does this prepopulated figure include payments for alternative care arrangement (ACA), individual placement arrangements (IPA) and Complex Needs Payments?
+12. For Permanency Support Program (PSP) providers, does the prepopulated figure for income received from DCJ include payments for alternative care arrangement (ACA), individual placement arrangements (IPA) and Complex Needs Payments?

-No. Payments outside of our contracting payments system (for example, on an invoice basis) for ACA, IPA and Complex Needs Payments aren’t included at item 1.
+No. Payments outside of our contracting payments system (for example, on an invoice basis) for ACA, IPA and Complex Needs Payments aren’t included in the prepopulated field at item 1 on the contract-level form.

 Report such payments at item 7 on the contract-level form (other contract-related income).
 And include a separate line item in your income and expenditure statement.

-12. What do we do if our organisation doesn’t comply with one of the paragraphs in either the service provider declaration for corporate-level accountability or the annual accountability certification for contract-level accountability?
+13. What do we do if our organisation doesn’t comply with one of the paragraphs in either the service provider declaration for corporate-level accountability or the annual accountability certification for contract-level accountability?

 The declaration and certification forms both include a table where you can list any exceptions to meeting the requirements, and the reasons for the exceptions.